We are a dynamic publishing company and have published over 1,500 authors during the last ten years.

 So thankful for John Hunt's comprehensive and well-thought-out Publishing Guide with step-by-step instructions and an intuitive interface.
 Mariah Mckenzie, author of More (O Books).

-If you haven't already submitted an initial inquiry, please go to the website of the relevant imprint and click on Author Inquiry, fill in the inquiry form, and click on Submit Inquiry at the bottom.
+If you would like to publish with us, the first step is to make an inquiry.
+To submit an inquiry visit the submissions page on our website.
+Watch the video below for more information.
 Please also do this if you're a current author submitting an inquiry for a further title.
-You should get a response in a matter of hours or days, either a "decline" (most are regretfully declined) or an invitation to provide us with a little more detail.
+You should get a response in a matter of hours or days, either a "decline" (70% and more are regretfully declined) or an invitation to provide us with a full proposal.

 We recommend that before you complete your proposal that you first check out The Way We Work , in Chapter 1 of the Publishing Guide, and our Contract Terms in Chapter 6.
 This will ensure a good fit between you and our company.
 Once you're happy, please fill out all the required items on your Book Details page (see instructions, below).
 When your proposal is complete, upload the draft manuscript (or however much you have completed) to "Files" in the Proposal Details section (if you have already done this in the original web inquiry it is not necessary to do it again, the file will carry through to the proposal).
 When this is done, click on the Click here to submit proposal button at the top of the form.